developerayyo/eportal/docs/overview.rst

 * Finished:
     * View List of allocated Courses in the `Profile Section`
-    * Upload Scoresheet for each course allocated to them
+    * Upload Scoresheet for each course allocated to them.
-    * Use the School Standard Scoresheet Template
-    * Lecturers should be able to download the scoresheet template for each courses allocated to them.
+    * Download the scoresheet template for each courses allocated to them.
     * Change their password
 * ToDo:
     * Add wiki-how section to their view where they can learn how their view works.